Table of Contents

-We have been using other brands that were equally effective as the Hartz UltraGuard Dog Shampoo, but many were not as gentle to our hands (and likely to the dog) as the Hartz one.
+We have been using other equally effective brands as the Hartz UltraGuard Dog Shampoo, but many were not as gentle to our hands (and likely to the dog) as the Hartz one.

-This shampoo is generally more fast-acting, require less weekly baths (depending on the infestation).
-It also won't hurt a dog’s eyes while most synthetically-formulated shampoos have a sting when the suds get near the eye area.
+This shampoo is generally more fast-acting, and requires fewer weekly baths (depending on the infestation).
+It also won't hurt a dog’s eyes, while most synthetically formulated shampoos have a sting when the suds get near the eye area.

 2Flea & Tick Shampoo with Precor

 It's not a natural shampoo as some of the below listed best dog flea shampoo products, but we found it to be more effective at its job.

 It inhibits their growth, and therefore effectively controls the increase in flea population.
-Continued use is recommended to completely eliminate fleas and ticks, but discuss this with your veterinarian beforehand.
+Continued use is recommended to eliminate fleas and ticks, but discuss this with your veterinarian beforehand.

 Reduction in scratching and itching in the dog could be attributed to the combination of other cleansing and moisturizing ingredients.
 But again, the scent could be better (though it's not as bad as Hartz).

 3Natural Flea Shampoo for Dogs

-- Find it on Amazon ($6.99)
+- Find it on Amazon ($7.99)

 - Unavailable on Chewy

 For anybody looking for an all-natural product, this was the winner for us.
 When it comes to flea shampoo for dogs that is mild and natural, Wahl’s Rosemary and Mint Natural is very potent against fleas and ticks, yet gentle and safe for both dogs and owners.

-The Wahl shampoo is doubly advantageous for sensitive dogs, such as those allergic to certain chemicals, puppies too young to be exposed to pesticides, and ailing and geriatric dogs that couldn’t handle chemical-based flea dog shampoos because of other conditions or medications.
+The Wahl shampoo is doubly advantageous for sensitive dogs, such as those allergic to certain chemicals, puppies too young to be exposed to pesticides, and ailing and geriatric dogs that couldn’t handle chemical-based flea dogs shampoos because of other conditions or medications.